 - Outreach shows must be scheduled at least two weeks in advance.

-- The cost for an outreach show is $35 for schools within Utah County and $55 for those outside the county.
-Additional shows that happen at the same venue, on the same day, can be discounted to $15 dollars a show.
+- The cost for an outreach show is $45 for schools within Utah County and $65 for those outside the county.
+Additional shows back to back shows can be discounted to $15 dollars a show.
 Each show must be within a reasonable amount of time of each other.

 Family Home Evenings

 - Every Monday night we hold two public shows at the museum at 6:30 and 7:30 PM (not applicable during closure)